oscar97pina/celldetr/README.md

 |-- tools/                   # Contains scripts for training, evaluation, and inference
 |   |-- train.py             # Training on COCO format dataset
 |   |-- eval.py              # Evaluation on COCO format dataset
+|   |-- finetune.py          # Fine-tuning on COCO dataset, can be split into stages.
 |   |-- infer.py             # Inference on WSIs
 |-- eval/                    # Evaluation module for evaluating model performance (COCO and Cell detection)
 |-- util/                    # Utility functions and modules used throughout the project